smart-edge-open/specs/doc/applications-onboard/using-openness-cnca.md

 |domainName|No|Indicates an FQDN or a regular expression as a domain name matching criteria.|

   ***NOTE:**
-  One of the attribute of flowDescriptions, URls, domainName is mandatory.
+  One of the attribute of flowDescriptions, URls and domainName is mandatory.